About

 Hi!

-This nice Wordpress blog using sqlite database proved as portable as my Wiki, and I am glad I created it.
+This nice WordPress blog using a Sqlite database as its back-end proved as portable as my Wiki, and I am glad I created it.

 I think it is important to show people what goes on in the world of Slackware.
 We have a semi-closed development model here (only one person commits changes to the tree) and this is often used in discussions to show that Slackware’s development is “non-democratic”.
 There is no bugzilla, no mailing lists where people can interact with the development team.